|The parking lot of a Venetian preschool (the wall reads: "I miss you to death")|

 Expats are typically all about enrichment: spiritual or cultural, sometimes sexual, but never merely financial.
 If your primary purpose in traveling is to make money, and you're blatant about this aim--with no poetical reveries about the Tuscan sun or the spirituality of food or the nutritional value of prayer--then you're not an expat, you're an immigrant.

 My paternal great-grandfather traveled back and forth between the mountains of Liguria and California a number of times, staying for extended periods in the US before returning to his native village in Italy.
 My grandfather was, in fact, born in San Francisco, then raised in Italy.
 But no one would call them expats.
 They didn't have the money for that title.
 They traveled steerage, and I'm quite sure my great-grandparents made no attempt to arrange culturally-enriching play dates for my infant grandfather, nor cared whether he learned a few words of English to show off for the folks back home.
 Children were not conceived of as "investment portfolios" in those days.
-Rather, they were thought to be (as my own father liked to say) like donkeys: ignorant, willful creatures who needed to be educated to proper obedience and labor.
+Rather, they were thought to be (as my own father always said) like donkeys: ignorant, willful creatures who needed to be educated to proper obedience and labor.

 In fact, whether you're a NY Times reader who conceives of your child as an investment portfolio or a Ligurian hillbilly who thinks of him/her as a donkey your unquestioned assumption of ownership is basically the same.